 “Fury Records.
 That was Bobby Robinson from Harlem’s label.
 Bobby was one of the first guys with rap records in all of New York.
 But don’t get confused, there was Bobby Robinson and there was Joe Robinson.
 Two different people.
 Joe Robinson started Sugar Hill Records.
-Bobby Robinson owned the record shop at 125th street, and he owned the Fury, Fire, and Enjoy Records labels.
+Bobby Robinson owned the record shop at 125th street, in Harlem, and he owned the Fury, Fire, and Enjoy Records labels.
 His own labels.
 In 1980 he put out Grandmaster Flash and The Furious Five “Superrappin'” and Spoonie Gee’s “Love Rap,” but he also had a couple pretty big hits in the 50s and 60s, like “Goin To Kansas City” by Wilbert Harrison.
 I recorded Wilbert Harrison down here in Florida in the 1950s.
 Nothin ever happened really.
-He went up to New York and cut a record to two companies at the same time.
-One guy was Herman Lubinsky from Savoy Records, and the other guy was Bobby Robinson fr Fury Records.
+Then he went up to New York and cut the same record for two different companies at the same time.
+One company was run by a guy whose name was Herman Lubinsky from Savoy Records, and the other guy was Bobby Robinson from Fury Records.
 “Goin To Kansas City” was a huge huge record.
 Herman Lubinsky tried to sue Bobby’s ass off.
 I don’t know who actually won, but I think they actually settled.

 If you control the money, you control a lot.
 Even though you claim you own the song or own the record, whether you make a settlement or go to court, usually the lawyer gets all the money.

 That was a big conflict.
 I know it almost put Bobby in his grave.
 Lubinsky was a tough old man.
 When you start in with all the lawyers, that’s when shit gets ugly, man.